Why Is Everyone Still Confused About How To Socially Distance?

 Advertisement

-Prioritize the CDC's rules.
 It's always smart to keep abreast of your local guidelines, but ultimately, the best route is to heed CDC warnings, says Paul Pottinger, MD, a professor specializing in infectious disease at the University of Washington School of Medicine.
 States work off local epidemiology and transmission data.
 But, as we know, coronavirus can infiltrate a previously untouched community and spread super quickly, he notes.
 The CDC offers general best-practice tips for all Americans.
 They may be more restrictive than your local guidelines — but it's better to err on the side of caution right now, Dr. Pottinger says.

-Remember what's at stake.
 “Some parts of the country have fortunately had fewer cases — New York City has had many, for instance, while Tulsa has had less,” Dr. Pottinger says.
 “That's great for Oklahoma.
 But remember, we never really know what’s going to happen… The reason why people should continue to do these basic social distancing things the CDC advises isn’t because they’ve had a lot of infections in these areas, it’s because they might be getting them right now.”

-Be kind.
 Remember that everyone's on edge, and give people the benefit of the doubt.
 "We need to figure out how to support each other through this," Dr. Pottinger says.
 "If I saw somebody walking down the street without a mask or if someone got too close to me in a grocery store, I might say, 'Hey, I'm worried about you — I don't want to spread anything to you, that's why I'm wearing a mask and keeping six feet.'
 If we socialize it that way, maybe it's less confrontational, and there will be less shaming."
 If you're the one being shamed in an aggressive manner, don't engage, and get yourself to someplace safe ASAP.

-Remind yourself that you're doing a good deed.
-Social distancing may not be fun, but when you participate in it, you’re a real-life hero who’s working toward the greater good.
-“If we think of ourselves as trapped and isolated, we’re going to maybe discount the social interactions we have online or on Zoom as ‘not good enough’,” Coyne says.
-But if we think about the practice as something we’re deciding to do for the benefit of the greater good, the state of self-quarantine will feel like less of a prison and more of a choice we’re making out of the goodness in our hearts.

-Try to stay positive.
-If you can, buy yourself or make a fun, comfy, or fashionable face mask rather than using something you think is bland, ugly, or uncomfortable.
-Think of the six-feet rule as a challenge, rather than an inconvenience, and brainstorm creative ways to stay connected from a distance.
-These little shifts can make a big difference in how committed you feel to social distancing.

 Advertisement